togkousa/kmerAnalyzer/README.md

    * The two remaining files are associated with the sequences that every k-mer appears, and the number of times that each k-mer appears in every sequence occurs as well.

 ### Extra comments
 - It's important to have a look at the lengths of the sequences, prior to executing kmerAnalyzer.
 For example, in the example dataset, the sequence with header `>ERR525627.984.1 984 length=31` has length 31, so probably its better to either exclude this sequence (data filtering) or examine lower k-values, e.g. up to 20.
+However, if we set `kmax = 35`, the code seems to work properly.
 - While executing kmerAnalyzer, a folder called `input` is created isnide the project direcoty, containing some necessary files for the execution process.
 The folder is deleted at the end of the process.

 ## Data availability